Getting new members is great for growing your organization. But those new members don’t mean anything if members aren’t sticking around.

 - Ensure your relationship is continued with minimal interruptions

 Have you ever opened an email, meant to respond, but then completely forgotten about it?
-In a world with many things asking for our attention, it can be easy to overlook a to-do item like renewing your membership.
+Yeah, us too.
+It can be easy to overlook a to-do item like renewing your membership.

-To ensure members see and respond to your membership renewal requests, send them reminders through various channels.
+To ensure members see and respond to your membership renewal requests, send them reminders through different channels – and start early.
 These could include:

 - Email reminders